 The numerical solution of the advection terms of the continuity equation is based on the scheme of (Bott, 1989).
-The fourth order scheme is utilized in the horizontal directions.
+The fourth order scheme is utilised in the horizontal directions.
 In the vertical direction, a second order version applicable to variable grid distances is employed.

 The turbulent diffusion coefficients (Kz) are first calculated for the whole 3D model domain on the basis of local Richardson numbers.
-The planetary boundary layer (PBL) height is then calculated using methods described in (Simpson et al., 2012).
+The planetary boundary layer (PBL) height is read in from the meteorological driver (IFS).
 For stable conditions, Kz values are retained.
 For unstable situations, new Kz values are calculated for layers below the mixing height using the O'Brien interpolation.